QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier: QuantProb: Quantile Representations for pre-trained classifier

-\paragraph{Why does algorithm~\ref{alg:quantrep} return quantile representations?} Assume for a arbitrary $\vx_i$, we have $\gQ(\vx_i, 0.5) = p_i$.
-Standard interpretation states - at quantile $\tau=0.5$, the probability of $\vx_i$ in class $1$ is $p_i$.
-However, thanks to duality in \eqref{eq:duality}, this can also be interpreted as - At quantile $\tau = (1-p_i)$, the probability of $\vx_i$ in class $1$ is 0.5.
+\paragraph{Why does algorithm~\ref{alg:quantrep} return quantile representations?} Assume for an arbitrary $\vx_i$, we have $\gQ(\vx_i, 0.5) = p_i$.
+Then, thanks to duality we have, $\gP(\vx_i, 0.5)=1-p_i$.
+Then, monotonicity in \eqref{eq:monotonicity_prob} implies -- if we have if the probability is less than $0.5$, then the corresponding quantile $\tau \leq 1-p_i$ and if probability is greater than $0.5$, we have that the corresponding quantile $\tau \geq 1-p_i$.